North Dakota Recording Laws: Consent Rules and Penalties

 Can You Record Your Employer?

 Yes.
-As a one-party consent state, you can record conversations with your boss, HR, coworkers, or anyone else at work – as long as you’re part of the conversation and not recording for illegal purposes.
-This can be valuable for:
+As a one-party consent state, you can record conversations with your boss, HR representatives, coworkers, or anyone else at work, as long as you are part of the conversation and are not recording for illegal purposes.
+Common reasons employees record at work include:

 - Documenting harassment or discrimination